Medical Emergency Transport and Rescue

 EMS teams are usually the first medical professionals you will come into contact with should you be injured or fall ill unexpectedly.
 They offer a reliable 24-hour medical response and pre-hospital service, as well as basic medical assistance at the scene and transport to the nearest health care facility for further treatment.

-EMS is divided into three teams; the ambulance team, rescue team and Healthnet.
+EMS is divided into three teams:

 Each ambulance comes with a full medical kit, including the appropriate medical equipment and medication, plus a stretcher.
 Skilled medical practitioners work in teams of two per ambulance and provide quality care based on their training, namely, basic life support providers (primary), intermediate life support (secondary) and advanced life support (paramedic).
 EMS operates 251 ambulance vehicles in our province.